1. What are the educational practices of Wishing Well School?

-Waldorf education is deeply bound up with the oral tradition, typically beginning with the teacher telling the children fairy tales throughout kindergarten and first grade.
-The oral approach is used all through Waldorf education: mastery of oral communication is seen as being integral to all learning.
+Inspired by the Waldorf approach to education, the Wishing Well curriculum is deeply bound with the oral tradition, typically beginning with the teacher telling the children fairy tales throughout kindergarten and first grade.
+The oral approach is used throughout Waldorf inspired programs: mastery of oral communication is seen as being integral to all learning.

 Reading instruction, as such, is deferred.
 Instead, writing is taught first.
 During the first grade year the children explore how our alphabet came about, discovering, as the ancients did, how each letter’s form evolved out of a pictograph.
 Writing thus evolves out of the children’s art, and their ability to read likewise evolves as a natural and, indeed, comparatively effortless stage of their mastery of language.

-9. Why do Waldorf Schools discourage TV watching?
+9. Why does Wishing Well School discourage TV watching?

 The reasons for this have as much to do with the physical effects of the medium on the developing child as with the (to say the least) questionable content of much of the programming.
-Electronic media are believed by Waldorf teachers to seriously hamper the development of the child’s imagination – a faculty which is believed to be central to the healthy development of the individual.
+Guided by philosophies inspired by Waldorf, Wishing Well teachers believe that electronic media seriously hamper the development of the child’s imagination – a faculty which is believed to be central to the healthy development of the individual.
 Computer use by young children is also discouraged.

-Waldorf teachers are not, by the way, alone in this belief.
+Teachers inspired by Waldorf are not, by the way, alone in this belief.
 Several books have been written in recent years expressing concern with the effect of television on young children.
 See, for instance, Endangered Minds by Jane Healy, Four Arguments for the Elimination of Television by Jerry Mander, or The Plug-In Drug by Marie Winn.